protocol/CryptoNetLab/open_problems/Proof-of-Space_and_Useful_Space_Open_Problems.md

 ### Proof of Space

-A **Poof of Space** (PoS, see for example: [eprint 2013/796][10]) is a protocol that allows a prover to convince a verifier that he has a minimum specified amount of space (ie, used storage).
+A **Proof of Space** (PoS, see for example: [eprint 2013/796][10]) is a protocol that allows a prover to convince a verifier that he has a minimum specified amount of space (ie, used storage).
 More precisely in a PoS protocol we have two main sub-protocols:

 -   *Initialization* (ie, setup phase): on public input N, an *advice* (eg, vector of random data) of size N is created.
 The advice is stored by the prover, while the verifier does not know the advice (in some protocols, the verifier may know a commitment to the advice).